jxnblk/blog/src/posts/css-in-js.md

 draft: true
 ---

-Why I use CSS in JS

 I love CSS.
 I love JS.
 CSS-in-JS is like a match made in heaven.

-While others have enumerated on some of the overall reasons people have adopted cij, I wanted to share some of my personal experiences in using some of these tools over the years
+While others have enumerated on some of the overall reasons people have adopted CSS-in-JS libraries, I wanted to share some of my personal experiences in using some of these tools over the years.

-I like (a simultaneously horrified) to compare CIJ to Sass.
+As horrifying as it sounds, I like to compare CSS-in-JS to Sass.
-When Syntactically awesome stylesheets first hit the scene, It put many people off
+When *Syntactically Awesome StyleSheet*s first hit the scene, it put many people off.

 Sass was an attempt to make authoring CSS better for teams at scale.
 In practice, it helped some but a lot of the same problems with working with CSS on large teams still reared their ugly heads – and other new, unwelcome problems showed up as well